 - Each eligible individual must be entitled to Medicare Part A (Hospital Insurance).
 Individuals with Medicare Part B only can be considered for QMB eligibility since Medicaid will enroll the individual in Part A and pay the Part A premium.
-Refer to "Medicare Entitlement for QMB-Only" below for further information. - Countable income cannot exceed 100% of the FPL. - There is no resource test but income produced by resources (interest, dividends, etc.) counts as income.
+Refer to "Medicare Entitlement for QMB-Only" below for further information.
+Note: The only exception to requirement of enrollment in Part A is individuals entitled to Medicare Part B-ID.
+Medicare Part B-ID, implemented January 2023 from the Consolidated Appropriations Act 2021, is solely for coverage of immunosuppressive drugs.
+Part B-ID may be awarded to individuals who lose Medicare entitlement based on end stage renal disease (ESRD) 36 months following a successful kidney transplant.
+Individuals are ineligible for Part B-ID if they have full Medicaid coverage that includes coverage for immunosuppressive drugs or other health insurance. - Countable income cannot exceed 100% of the FPL. - There is no resource test, but income produced by resources (interest, dividends, etc.) counts as income.
 Refer to Chapter 200, Income, at 200.02.02, Types of Income.
+Verification of this income must be provided by the applicant.